silentgameplays/Simple-Arch-Linux-Setup/README.md

-That's it you are good for using pure ArchLinux and don't forget to view archwiki for more advanced stuff: https://wiki.archlinux.org/
+That's it you are good for using pure ArchLinux and don't forget to view archwiki for more advanced stuff: https://wiki.archlinux.org/ and don't forget to install and use
+* sudo pacman -S man
+$ man <your command here>
+example man pacman
 Enjoy!

 Thank you!